PenguinOfWar/PalServer-Monitor/README.md

 # PalServer-Monitor

-A tiny bash script that checks if Palworld PalServer is up and reports on CPU and memory usage.
-If PalServer is down, the script starts it again.
+A handful of tiny bash scripts that checks if Palworld PalServer is up, restarts PalServer if necessary, reports on CPU and memory usage, and backs up save and world data.

-Crash logs are then dropped to an S3 bucket for a web interface to view and a Vercel buuild is triggered.
+Crash logs are then dropped to an S3 bucket for a web interface ([Palserver-Monitor-Log-Viewer](https://github.com/PenguinOfWar/palserver-monitor-log-viewer)) to view and a Vercel build is triggered.
 This is optional, if you don't need it just remove lines 12-14.

 ## Why